trustgrid/docs/content/en/docs/nodes/interfaces/index.md

 {{<fields>}}
 {{<field "Hardware Address">}}MAC address of the interface.{{</field>}}
+{{<field "Interface Name">}}Name assigned to the interface by the operating system.
+This varies between hardware models and is sometimes needed when using tools such as Sniff Interface or reviewing logs.{{</field>}}
 {{<field "Interface VRF">}}Selects to which [VRF]({{<ref "/docs/nodes/vrfs">}}) the interface is attached.{{</field>}}
 {{<field "VLAN ID (Subinterfaces Only)">}} Sets the VLAN ID/tag for the subinterface.{{</field>}}
 {{<field "IP Assignment (ETH0 only)">}}